*MUMS 2020 has been cancelled due to the COVID-19 pandemic. We hope to see you at MUMS 2021 next Spring!*

 - results of class projects;

-- solutions to contest problems (Putnam Exam, modeling competitions, etc.);
+- solutions to contest problems (Putnam Exam, modeling or data analytics competitions, etc.);

 - results from undergraduate research projects (summer programs, capstone courses, etc.);

 - expository talks on interesting topics in mathematics;